Four-way stop planned for intersection where bus driver and OPP officer killed

 Neighbours say the corner of Highway 59 and Oxford County Road 33 is well known for being dangerous.

-“It’s happened far too often, honestly,” says Bob Hart, who lives and works nearby.
+“It’s happened far too often, honestly,” said Bob Hart, who lives and works nearby.
 “There’s been a lot of accidents at this intersection.”

+- RELATED: Police officer, school bus driver killed in violent crash north of Woodstock, Ont.

+- 'Six collisions at intersection since August': Neighbours say change needed at rural Oxford County corner

 He says just last week, there was another serious crash at the same location.